-1. Independent Directors are mainly responsible, among their principal roles, for verifying and assessing as appropriate the business results of the Company and performance of Executive Officers in light of the management strategies or management plan set out by

-- the Board of Directors, and determining and expressing opinions on whether it is appropriate to delegate management responsibilities to the incumbent Executive Officers from the perspective of the common interests of shareholders. - 2.
-The Lead Independent Director is elected from among the Independent Directors.
+- Independent Directors are mainly responsible, among their principal roles, for verifying and assessing as appropriate the business results of the Company and performance of Executive Officers in light of the management strategies or management plan set out by the Board of Directors, and determining and expressing opinions on whether it is appropriate to delegate management responsibilities to the incumbent Executive Officers from the perspective of the common interests of shareholders. - 2.
+The Lead Independent Director is elected from among the Independent Directors not serving as Chairman of the Board of Directors.
 The Lead Independent Director serves as the Chairperson of the Independent Directors' Meeting.
 In addition, the Lead Independent Director summarizes opinions of other Independent Directors as necessary, and reports to the Chairman of the Board of Directors and the President and Representative Executive Officer for further consultation.